DreamerMind/tract-python/README.md

   # This parameter can be an ONNX or NNEF filepath (in case of NNEF it can be a dir or a tgz)
   './test_simple_nnef/' # simple graph that mul input by 2
 )
+# .run take as argument names the name of input nodes in your neural network
 results = tract_model.run(input_0=np.arange(6).reshape(1, 2, 3).astype(np.float32))
 print(results)
 #{'output_0': array([[[ 0.,  2.,  4.],